Master’s Entry Program in Nursing (M.E.P.N.)

 - High School CGPA of 3.0 or better

-- Completed four years of High School math\
+- Completed three years of High School math, must include Algebra

-- Completed four years of High School science
+- Completed three years of High School science

 To retain their position in the MEPN Program, the student must maintain an overall GPA of 3.0 or better in their undergraduate studies as well as achieve a grade of B or better in the following courses: